 Smith County is working to formulate a plan for a new Smith County Courthouse.
-Before a plan is presented to voters, we are working to gather public input on whether you agree that a new courthouse is needed, where it should go, what factors for consideration are most important to you, and what questions or comments you might have.
 The intended timeline is to present an initial plan in the spring of 2020, hold additional public meetings throughout the summer of 2020, to ensure the citizens have full and accurate information, and call for a vote on a proposed plan for the November 2020 election date.

 Citizen Input Survey

-Using input from the community will help county officials formulate a plan.
-Once a plan is created, it will be presented to the community for more input during another round of meetings.
+Once the Commissioners Court agrees on a plan, it will be presented to the community for more input during another round of meetings.

 Over the past 20 years, numerous studies have been conducted to assess the needs of the courthouse and the judiciary, and offer suggestions on possible solutions.
 To view these studies, click on the links below.